 Name: Robin Verhoog

 Like many aspiring big losers, he jumped on the new year, new you bandwagon and dragged his spare tyre to the gym.
 But he had no idea what he was doing.
 “I klapped those weights,” he laughs.
 “I was still boozing and eating like an animal; literally inhaling anything and everything.”
 However, that whirlwind of time in the weights room paid off.
+Eventually he began to lose weight.
 He finished 2015 six kilograms lighter.
 Proof that doing something, anything at all, is better than turning into a couch potato.
 “Yeah, I felt good,” he says.
 And even when his work schedule became overwhelming again, he was determined to stay on track.

 Designed to Fail

 One of Robin’s biggest challenges has always been his busyness.
 When he’s at work, his approach is tunnel-visioned.
 It’s about doing the best job that he can, and as a creative, it put a lot of strain on the rest of his schedule.
 “I just lacked the time to focus on anything else,” he says.
-When he did have time off, he would grab the chance to de-stress with colleagues after work at the pub, knocking back calorie-heavy drinks and soaking up the brews with greasy food.
+When he did have time off, he would grab the chance to de-stress with colleagues after work at the pub, knocking back kilojoule-heavy drinks and soaking up the brews with greasy food.
 It was a lifestyle that added inches to his waistline, tanking his self-esteem and gutting his drive to turn things around.

-He approached his plan with something that had been sorely lacking in his life: a routine.
+To lose weight, he approached his plan with something that had been sorely lacking in his life: a routine.
 “My training regimen and meal plan became strict and informed,” he says.
 Once he knew what he was doing, the focus followed.
 He worked on small tasks, first improving his form and conditioning and then moving on to adding weight and mixing in new methods and techniques.
 Instead of using his days off from the gym to work, he started spending more time with family and friends.
 For the first time, it felt like he was truly beginning to relax.